An important year for Formula One comes to its thrilling conclusion - KTVZ

 This year’s constant action on the track anchored by the Hamilton-Verstappen title fight has satisfied the second part of that equation.

-Eyes across the globe will be on all 58 labs in Abu Dhabi on Sunday, the final race to determine who takes home the title.
-Up until the last lap, every second of the season has and will be a nail biter.
+Eyes across the globe will be on all 58 laps in Abu Dhabi on Sunday, the final race to determine who takes home the title.
+Up until the last lap, every second of the season has been and will be a nail biter.

-All the variables that brought the two drivers to tally the same exact score heading into the finale is what kept fan’s attention through the season.
+All the variables that brought the two drivers to tally the same exact score heading into the finale is what kept fans’ attention throughout the season.

 Think Verstappen’s car perched on top of Hamilton’s after the crash in Monza or the smoke rising forebodingly from Hamilton’s brakes seconds before the restart in Baku.